100% online MSc Psychology of Mental Health and Wellbeing

-- A 2.2 recognised undergraduate or postgraduate degree (or equivalent qualification) from an accredited college, institution or university, equivalent to or higher than a UK honours degree.
+- A recognised undergraduate or postgraduate degree (or equivalent qualification) from an accredited college, institution, or university, equivalent to or higher than a UK bachelor’s degree with honours.

 If you are based in the UK, you may be eligible for a government postgraduate loan to cover the full costs of the course.